aneeshanavlakha/project-grocery-inventory/README.md

 As a student that lives alone, I am in charge of keeping tab on my groceries and eating habits i.e., what groceries I consume the most, least and how often.
 I often find myself lost on which groceries I have left and how many.
-I think that this application will help me keep tabs on my food and also allow me to keep tabs on my eating habits in order to maintain a healthy diet and plan for each end-of-week grocery haul.
+I think that this application will help me, and others in my situation, keep tabs on our food and also allow us to keep tabs on our eating habits in order to maintain a healthy diet and plan for each end-of-week grocery haul.